-If your brain injury occurred while working for your employer, you may be able to bring a workers’ compensation claim for lost wages, lost earning potential, or any medical expenses.
+If your brain injury occurred while working for your employer, you may be able to bring a workers’ compensation claim for lost wages, lost earning potential, and medical expenses.

 It’s important to note that workers’ compensation claims function as an alternative to a lawsuit.
-An injured worker will accept workers comp instead of pursuing a lawsuit against their employer.
+That is, an injured worker accepts workers’ comp instead of filing a lawsuit against their employer.

 Brain Injury Symptoms and Statutes of Limitations

 What if you only notice the negative effects of a brain injury years after it occurred?
 Can you still take legal action even though a lot of time has passed?

 - Exactly how much time has passed since the incident

 - Your state’s statute of limitations and discovery rule

 A statute of limitations is a law that says how long people have to bring a lawsuit after an incident occurs.
 Timeframes vary from state to state and can be as little as a year or as many as several years.

 In addition to how long the statute of limitations is, states also differ on when the clock starts ticking:

 Infant Brain Injuries